yiisoft/yii2/docs/guide/controller.md

 component which can convert the output to differnet formats such as JSON for example.
 The default behavior is to output the value unchanged though.

-You also can disable CSRF validation per controller, by setting its property:
+You also can disable CSRF validation per controller and/or action, by setting its property:

 ```php
 namespace app\controllers;